DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 treats it as a rejection of the partnership and triggers an email to the LP.
 This flags to the LP that if they are still working with the school with a new DP then they need to let us know which DP.

+---

-If user chose CIP, DIY, or didn't have a programme choice in the previous academic year, they must select programme choice for the new academic year.
+If user chose CIP, DIY, or didn't have a programme choice in the previous academic year, they must select their programme choice for the new academic year.

 * 🙋 The rollover mechanism was built for FIP as this was relevant to the majority of schools and helped speed up the registration journey for these schools.
 It was not an active choice to not let CIP and DIY schools rollover.

+---

 Once user has submitted their programme choice for an academic year, they must contact support to change the choice.